Guidelines "How do I enter the research team?"

 - Scienific contribution: All applicants must make a substantial contribution to the research project.
 The necessary research infrastructure must be available to the applicants.

-- In principle, applicants can only have one ongoing project under the project funding scheme.
-The SNSF may approve a second, parallel project if it is thematically clearly different from the project already in progress and if the applicant can show that they are able to make a substantial contribution to the second project as well.
-If these requirements are met, overlaps of a few months are permitted.
+- In principle, applicants can have three ongoing projects under the project funding scheme.
+Three grants are possible when at least one of these is approved for a Lead Agency/Weave project, or as part of the International Co-Investigator Scheme, or for an EU Consortium project The SNSF may approve parallel projects provided that projects with overlapping funding periods clearly differ thematically from the projects already in progress and if the applicant can show that they are able to make a substantial contribution to the planned project as well.
+Overlaps of a few months are permitted.

-- Researchers may be involved as grantees in no more than one Sinergia project during the same funding period.
-Researchers may submit a maximum of one proposal per call.
+- Researchers may submit a maximum of one proposal per call.